mattstruble/furcate-cli/README.md

   "learning_rate":  # Float.
 Defaults to: 0.001
   "verbose":        # Int.
 Defaults to: 2
   "cache":          # Bool.
-Defaults to: False "seed"            # Int.
-Defaults to: 42 "prefetch"        # Int.
+Defaults to: False "seed":           # Int.
+Defaults to: 42 "prefetch":       # Int.
 Defaults to: 1

   "meta": {
     "allow_cpu":       # Bool.
 Defaults to: False